Develop The Skills Needed for Small and Solo Law Practices.

-The Certificate in Solo and Small Law Practice
+Benefits of the Solo and Small Law Practice Certificate

 Students must apply for admission to a Designated Faculty Advisor for the Certificate in Solo and Small Law Practice.
 A student may apply for admission beginning with the registration period for the third semester of law school.
 However, no application may be made after the drop/add period in a student’s final semester.